Skip to main content

 Next Topic: Mobile App Analytics and Crash Reporting Cheat Sheet

-Mobile accessibility ensures that applications built for iOS and Android devices are usable by people with diverse abilities, including those who rely on screen readers, switch controls, or alternative input methods.
+Mobile accessibility ensures that applications built for iOS and Android devices are usable by people with diverse abilities, including those who rely on screen readers, switch controls, eye tracking, or alternative input methods.
 Both platforms provide robust accessibility frameworks—UIAccessibility on iOS and Android's AccessibilityNodeInfo system—that translate UI elements into information assistive technologies can interpret.
-Understanding how to properly configure accessibility labels, manage focus order, and test with VoiceOver and TalkBack transforms mobile apps from technically functional to genuinely inclusive.
-The key insight: accessibility is not a feature to bolt on at the end, but a fundamental design consideration that improves usability for everyone.
+WCAG 2.2, legally required under the European Accessibility Act since June 2025, adds nine new success criteria that are especially relevant to mobile, including accessible authentication, dragging movement alternatives, and stricter focus visibility rules.
+The key insight: accessibility is not a feature to bolt on at the end, but a fundamental design consideration that improves usability for everyone, and AI-powered tools like TalkBack's Gemini integration and Apple Intelligence in VoiceOver are raising the bar for what accessible experiences can deliver.

 What This Cheat Sheet Covers